22-year-old facing charges for stabbing inside hotel

 LAS VEGAS (KLAS) — A woman accused of stabbing her online date in retaliation for a U.S. military drone strike that killed an Iranian leader, who told police she wanted to get revenge, pleaded not guilty in court on Wednesday.

 A Clark County grand jury indicted Nika Nikoubin, 22, on charges of attempted murder with the use of a deadly weapon because of certain, actual or perceived characteristics of a person, and two counts of battery, records showed.

-Henderson police arrested Nikoubin, a University of Texas at Dallas student, shortly after the stabbing on March 5 at Sunset Station.
+Henderson police arrested Nikoubin, a UCLA student, shortly after the stabbing on March 5 at Sunset Station.
 Nikoubin and the male victim met online on the dating website Plenty of Fish, Henderson police wrote in an arrest report.
-The duo then agreed to meet at the hotel, booking a room together, police said.
+The duo then agreed to meet at the hotel, renting a room together, police said.

 While speaking to officers, Nikoubin said she wanted to get revenge for the drone strike, which killed Iranian military leader Qasem Soleimani in 2020.